verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

         -c verrazzano-platform-operator mysql-charts/
     ```

-4. Delete MySQL pods and PVC from the system.
+4. Delete the MySQL pods and PVC from the system.

     ```shell
     $ helm delete mysql -n keycloak